ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

   If we did not make provisions for when there is no `volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__ data, which is what ``na(volume)`` does by being ``true`` when there is no volume, the ``longSignal`` variable's value would never be ``true`` because ``ta.rising(volume, 2)`` yields ``false`` in those cases.
+- We display the arrow in gray when there is no volume, to remind us that all three base conditions are not being met.
 - Because `plotchar() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotchar>`__
-  is now actually displaying a character on the chart, we use ``size = size.tiny`` to control its size.
+  is now displaying a character on the chart, we use ``size = size.tiny`` to control its size.
+- We have adapted the ``location`` argument to display the character under bars.